Joliette Prédateurs

-The Joliette Prédateurs are a Junior "A" ice hockey team from Joliette, Quebec, Canada.
+The Joliette Prédateurs are a junior "A" ice hockey team from Joliette, Quebec, Canada.
 They are a part of the Quebec Junior Hockey League.

 History

 The Sainte-Agathe Montagnards were added to the Quebec Junior AAA Hockey League for the 2008–09 season.

 The Montagnards began play in September 2008.

 They moved to Saint-Gabriel-De-Brandon following the 2016–17 season.
 During the 2018 off season, the team acquired a new owner, new team colors and a new name for the 2018–19 season.
-After 2019–20 season they moved to City of Joliette.
+After the 2019–20 season they moved to the City of Joliette.